 And then I tried something new.
 And it worked.
 Like magic.

 Seriously — we are on our fifth year of using one simple system, and my boys are completely independent.
 Like auto-pilot.
 It is possible, parents.
 It really is!

 OUR CHORE SYSTEM: Our chore system is not at all fancy, or complicated.
 In fact, it is the most simple system I have tried.
 But it works for us, and that says a lot.
-Below is a video where I share how we do it.

 A little closer-up look at our chore chart.
 Sorry about the sloppy writing.
 It’s only because…I have sloppy writing.